 At the Title 1 public school where I work as a school counselor, we handled over 200 student crises during last school year.
 So for us, as for all school counselors, having a clear set of steps to follow is a crucial part of keeping students safe while they are in crisis.
 Below are the basic steps to follow in any crisis situation involving a student.

-- Immediately interview student who made crisis outcry to identify crisis type and severity.
+- Immediately interview a student who made crisis outcry to identify crisis type and severity.

 - Notify parent/guardian or child protective services and campus admin of crisis.